jqlang/jq/README.md

     scripts/crosscompile <name-of-build> <configure-options>

 Use the --host= and --target= ./configure options to select a cross-compilation environment.
-See the wiki.
+See also the wiki.